mozilla/addons-frontend/README.md

   [`src/core/types/util`](https://github.com/mozilla/addons-frontend/blob/master/src/core/types/util.js)
   if you have to.
 This is meant as a working replacement for [$Exact<T>](https://flow.org/en/docs/types/utilities/#toc-exact).
 * Add a type hint for components wrapped in HOCs (higher order components) so that Flow can validate calls to the component.
+We need to add a hint because we don't yet have decent type coverage for all the HOCs we rely on.
 Here is an example:

 ```js
 // Imagine this is something like components/ConfirmButton/index.js